juniorvigneault/sex/journal.md

 So.
 First experiment.
 Make a page that opens up a pop up and the player has to open it fast or slow according to the color changes of the background color.
 Ok makes sense.
 Yes.
 Lets go. do this.

+## May 15 2024 - AFTERNOON

+Todo be4 stopping work -
+- Have 3 levels implemented
+- A gauge instead of numbers
+- A start button that opens the window and starts game
+- a signal faster, slower, good...
+- "Resize me" in the window

+## May 21 2024 - AFTERNOON

+ATM I have a system where the user has to resize the window at a specific speed, depending on the level, and it feels linear in a way that is a bit boring, from slow to fast.
+Feels correct to start slowly, but maybe there could be more randomness.
+Like start slow and probably end fast, but in between, alternate between fast and slow?

+Other thing that is boring as of now:
+- The communication system of speed is just words printed and changing erratically between slow, good and fast, and there is just a simple gauge going up and down.
+Its not super interesting and dynamic imo.
+I have this idea of communicating with popups......
+Dunno what could be fun.
+- Also, there is no physics at this point, which doesn't really respect the whole idea of using matter.js .................
+- Theres no sound...........
+- I hate it here

+  What to work on :
+  - How to communicate the speed the player should resize in an interesting way
+  - How to communcate progress or bigger changes in speed bracket
+  - Incorporating physics
+  - Incorporating sound

+I guess at this point I could also maybe take a step back and think about what this IS in a sense.
+I feel like its lacking a direction and narrative which is fine because for the most part at this point I just wanted to test the mechanics of resizing at a specific speed and see what that could do, but now I think I need a bit more meat around that to make it funny.
+I think the funny would come in as how the pleasure is expressed by the page to the user.

+Ok so I just went to play "It is as if you were making love" and it is literally the same thing that I did except for me it is about resizing.
+UHHHUHUHUHSUAHDIJNASJKFNDJKSNFJKNSAJKFNJ.
+OK.

+OK.

+ok I need to start something else because I am feeling not good about all of this.
+Ok.

+I need to rebrainstorm.
+And read more about the relief theory and start working directly with matter.js.